If you want your article to be published, it should the following:

 As time passes, the current performance of an operation can be compared against the planned gaols.
 This provides prompt feedback to employees about their performance.
 If necessary, employees can use such feedback to adjust their activities in the future.
 Comparing the actual results against the plan also helps prevent unplanned expenditures.
 The budget encourages employees to establish their spending priorities.

-Budgeting systems vary among businesses because of such factors
+Budgeting systems vary among businesses because of

 as organizational structure, complexity of operations, and management

 philosophy.
-The budgetary period for operating activities
+The budgetary period for operating

 normally includes the fiscal year of a company.
-However, to achieve
+However,

 effective control, the annual budgets are usually subdivided into